ShivaniVora/Bootcamp-Final-Proj/tickets/3_create_comments.md

 What you need to implement:

 - Ability to create a comment that is associated with a post
-  - TODO: connect comment to post via post api
+  - DONE: /api/posts/linkcomment.js
 - Create modal/form/whatever design you want so that a user can create the comment on a post!
   - Keep in mind that this comment need to be associated with exactly 1 post, so we need to add functionality to create comments under posts
   - This ticket does not concern the actual display of comments under a post (once it's created), just the process by which you create it
-  - TODO: same api as above
+  - DONE: /api/comments/create.js

 - API endpoint for comment creation
   - Keep in mind that the user's comments needs to have the following information: